hgraigir/Course-on-Github/README.md

-# testRepository
+# Course on Github
-This is a test repository for different projects and learning github personalized for me.
+This is a repositorywith multiple projects for beginning.
+Currently there is no project, but will be coming soon.